Analysis of the Anderson operator: Anderson Gaussian free field

-(Recall the enhanced noise $\widehat\xi$ is fixed and $\bbE'$ stands for the expectation operator on the probability space where the $\gamma_n$ are defined.)
-It will be crucial in the proof of the next statement that while $(H+c)^{-1}$ is not trace class, the Weyl law stated in Corollary \ref{CorWeyl} ensures that $(H+c)^{-1}$ is Hilbert-Schmidt.
+where $\IE\big[\phi_\eps^2\big]$ is a divergent quantity.
+While $(H+c)^{-1}$ is not trace class, it will be crucial in the proof of the next statement that $(H+c)^{-1}$ is Hilbert-Schmidt, which is ensured by the Weyl law from Corollary \ref{CorWeyl}.
+We consider the partition function